GeoscienceAustralia/anuga_core/docs/source/installation.rst

     pytest --pyargs anuga

-.. _Install ANUGA from source under MiniForge:
+.. _Install ANUGA from source using MiniForge:

-Install ANUGA from source under MiniForge (Ubuntu)
+Install ANUGA from source using MiniForge (Ubuntu)
 --------------------------------------------------

-If you want to use the very latest version of ANUGA within a `conda` environment then we need to download ANUGA source from `github` and `pip`install ANUGA as "editable".
+If you want to use the very latest version of ANUGA (or develop ANUGA code) then you need to download the `anuga_core` repository from `github` and then `pip` install ANUGA from the source.

 First install the latest version of `Miniforge` as described in section `Install MiniForge3`_.